- Itemized Deductions

 You may have a medical or dental insurance policy that also covers an individual who isn't your dependent (for example, a nondependent child under age 27).
 You can't deduct any premiums attributable to this individual, unless he or she is a person described under Whose medical and dental expenses can you include, earlier.
 However, if you had family coverage when you added this individual to your policy and your premiums didn't increase, you can enter on line 1 the full amount of your medical and dental insurance premiums.
 See Pub.
 502 for more information.

-Don't include on line 1 insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Form(s) W-2.
+You can’t deduct amounts that have already been excluded from your income; so, don’t include on line 1 insurance premiums paid by an employer-sponsored health insurance plan (cafeteria plan) unless the premiums are included in box 1 of your Form(s) W-2.
 Also, don't include any other medical and dental expenses paid by the plan unless the amount paid is included in box 1 of your Form(s) W-2.

 Federal income and most excise taxes.